pinga-lab/website/people/kristoffer.md

 # Education

-I graduated in Physics at Rio de Janeiro Federal University (UFRJ) and concluded the master's degree at Fluminense Federal University (UFF) in Marine Geology and Geophysics defending the thesis entitled "Estudo de Iluminação Sísmica pelo Método de Modelagem por Rotação de Fase Mais Interpolação".
-I am currently a PhD student at Observatório Nacional (ON) researching on modelling and inversion of Potential Fields and Geodesy.
+I have a bachelor degree in Physics at Rio de Janeiro Federal University (UFRJ) and concluded the master's degree at Fluminense Federal University (UFF) in Marine Geology and Geophysics defending the thesis entitled "Estudo de Iluminação Sísmica pelo Método de Modelagem por Rotação de Fase Mais Interpolação".
+I am currently a PhD student at National Observatory (ON) researching on modelling and inversion of Potential Fields and Geodesy.